polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 Any field type you specify for an enumeration variant must implement the `scale_info::TypeInfo` trait and its encoded size should be as small as possible.
 Field types in enum variants must also implement the [PalletError](https://paritytech.github.io/substrate/master/frame_support/traits/trait.PalletError.html) trait to compile.

-For more information, see the Rust documentation for [pallet::error]](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#error-palleterror-optional).
+For more information, see the Rust documentation for [pallet::error](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#error-palleterror-optional).

 ### #[pallet::event]

 The [`#[pallet::event]`](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#event-palletevent-optional) macro allows you to define event types for a pallet.

-This macro is similar to the `pallet::errors` macro but it can hold more information.
+This macro is similar to the `pallet::error` macro but it can hold more information.
 The macro is defined as an enumeration named Event.

 For example: